Psychopathic Personality Inventory

-The Psychopathic Personality Inventory (PPI-Revised) is a personality test for traits associated with psychopathy in adults.
+The Psychopathic Personality Inventory (PPI) is a personality test for traits associated with psychopathy in adults.
 The PPI was developed by Scott Lilienfeld and Brian Andrews to assess these traits in non-criminal (e.g. university students) populations, though it is still used in clinical (e.g. incarcerated) populations as well.
-In contrast to other psychopathy measures, such as the Hare Psychopathy Checklist (PCL), the PPI is a self-report scale, rather than interview-based, assessment.
+In contrast to other psychopathy measures, such as the Hare Psychopathy Checklist (PCL), the PPI is a self-report scale, rather than an interview-based assessment.
 It is intended to comprehensively index psychopathic personality traits without assuming particular links to anti-social or criminal behaviors.
 It also includes measures to detect impression management or careless responding.